Population III star formation in an X-ray background: IV. On-the-fly calculation of radiation backgrounds and their impact on the intergalactic medium: Simulations Methods

 \item \textbf{Global background calculation.} Using Volume~2 as the representative mean-density region, we ran two zoom-in simulations: one with LW radiation only and one with both LW and X-rays (with all X-ray physics disabled in the former).
 Radiation backgrounds were computed on-the-fly following Section~\ref{sec:onthefly} to capture the contribution of distant sources and the feedback loop between Pop~III stars and radiation.
 The resulting star formation rates were tabulated for use in the next step.

 \item \textbf{Simulations of remaining sub-volumes.} Assuming that the star formation rate density derived from Volume~2 is representative of the cosmic mean, we applied it to compute the global background in all other sub-volumes.
-For each, we ran two simulations: LW-only and LW + X-ray, including both local and global radiation backgrounds. \end{enumerate} A schematic diagram of this workflow is provided in Fig.~\ref{fig:order}.
-All simulations were performed with the AMR radiative hydrodynamics (RHD) code \ramsesrt \citep{teyssier_cosmological_2002, rosdahl_ramses-rt_2013}, adopting cosmological parameters $h = 0.674$, $\Omega_{m} = 0.315$, $\Omega_{\Lambda} = 0.685$, $\Omega_{b} = 0.0493$, $\sigma_{8} = 0.811$, and $n_{s} = 0.965$ \citep{planck_collaboration_planck_2020}.
+For each, we ran two simulations: LW-only and LW + X-ray.
+In the LW-only simulation, both local and global X-ray radiation backgrounds remain zero. \end{enumerate} A schematic diagram of this workflow is provided in Fig.~\ref{fig:order}.
+We adopted cosmological parameters $h = 0.674$, $\Omega_{m} = 0.315$, $\Omega_{\Lambda} = 0.685$, $\Omega_{b} = 0.0493$, $\sigma_{8} = 0.811$, and $n_{s} = 0.965$ \citep{planck_collaboration_planck_2020}.